Coprolite

 A coprolite (also known as a coprolith) is fossilized feces.
 Coprolites are classified as trace fossils as opposed to body fossils, as they give evidence for the animal's behaviour (in this case, diet) rather than morphology.
-The name is derived from the Greek words κόπρος (kopros, meaning "dung") and λίθος (lithos, meaning "stone").
+The name derives from Ancient Greek κόπρος (kópros), meaning "dung", and λίθος (líthos), meaning "stone".
 They were first described by William Buckland in 1829.
 Before this, they were known as "fossil fir cones" and "bezoar stones".
 They serve a valuable purpose in paleontology because they provide direct evidence of the predation and diet of extinct organisms.
 Coprolites may range in size from a few millimetres to over 60 centimetres.

 Coprolites, distinct from paleofeces, are fossilized animal dung.
 Like other fossils, coprolites have had much of their original composition replaced by mineral deposits such as silicates and calcium carbonates.
-Paleofeces, on the other hand, retain much of their original organic composition and can be reconstituted to determine their original chemical properties, though in practice the term coprolite is also used for ancient human faecal material in archaeological contexts.
+Paleofeces, on the other hand, retain much of their original organic composition and can be reconstituted to determine their original chemical properties, though in practice the term coprolite is also used for ancient human fecal material in archaeological contexts.
+The study of coprolites in Japan was pioneered by Michiko Chiura.

 Initial discovery

 British fossil hunter Mary Anning noticed as early as 1824 that "bezoar stones" were often found in the abdominal region of ichthyosaur skeletons found in the Lias formation at Lyme Regis.
 She also noted that if such stones were broken open they often contained fossilized fish bones and scales as well as sometimes bones from smaller ichthyosaurs.
-These observations by Anning led the geologist William Buckland to propose in 1829 that the stones were fossilized feces and name them coprolites.
+These observations by Anning led the geologist William Buckland to propose in 1829 that the stones were fossilized feces and to name them coprolites.
 Buckland also suspected that the spiral markings on the fossils indicated that ichthyosaurs had spiral ridges in their intestines similar to those of modern sharks and that some of these coprolites were black with ink from swallowed belemnites.

 Research value

 By examining coprolites, paleontologists are able to find information about the diet of the animal (if bones or other food remains are present), such as whether it was a herbivore or a carnivore, and the taphonomy of the coprolites, although the producer is rarely identified unambiguously, especially with more ancient examples.
 In some instances, knowledge about the anatomy of animals' digestive tracts can be helpful in assigning a coprolite to the animal that produced it, one example being the finding that the Triassic dinosauriform Silesaurus may have been an insectivore, a suggestion which was based on the beak-like jaws of the animal and the high density of beetle remains found in associated coprolites.
 Further, coprolites can be analyzed for certain minerals that are known to exist in trace amounts in certain species of plant that can still be detected millions of years later.
 In rare cases, coprolites have even been found to contain well-preserved insect remains.
+There is also a documented case of a coprolite containing an ichnofossil in the form of footprints of a crocodilian, created when a crocodilian stepped on the faecal matter before it became fossilised.